cobbdb/eta/README.md

 Set a new default base page template.

 **Paramters**
-* *String* path Complete path to new base template.
+* {String} path - Complete path to new base template.

 ```php
 // Default is DocumentRoot/eta/base.view